 If you feel you have been discriminated against in a health or community services setting you can contact the Health and Community Services Complaints Commissioner for advice and/or to make a complaint.

 The legal duty of confidentiality obliges healthcare practitioners to protect their patients against inappropriate disclosure of personal health information.
 Healthcare workers must not disclose a person’s health information without consent except in a very limited number of circumstances.
 Exceptions must be taken very seriously.
 They may include where there is a serious risk to the patient or another person, where required by law or where there are overwhelming societal interests.

 Note: The general public are not bound by these laws or codes, so if you are concerned about privacy, think carefully about whether you trust the person to keep your information private.

 My Health Record

 My Health Record is an online summary of your health information.
 Healthcare providers such as doctors, health specialists and pharmacists can add clinical documents about your health to your record, including about your HIV or viral hepatitis status.
 People with or affected by blood borne viruses and sexually transmitted infections or communities where legislative barriers still affect their health may want to further explore the implications of data sharing around My Health Record.
 You may also want to have a conversation with your doctor about what information you consent to being uploaded to your My Health Record.
-For more information, the Australian Federation of AIDS Organisations (AFAO) has developed a My Health Record consumer factsheet (PDF 248KB).
+For more information, Health Equity Matters (formerly known as AFAO) has developed a My Health Record consumer factsheet (PDF 248KB).